Brunton Theatre: History

+In July 2026, it was announced that the remaining council departments that occupy the building were to move to new premises on 27 August, after which the building would close completely.

+Productions

 In the early years, the theatre was used mainly for pantomime and productions by local amateur groups, with occasional performances by touring companies.
 In 1979, East Lothian District Council asked Sandy Neilson to form a company to present an eight-week season of drama.
 The three plays produced during the first season were Frederick Knott's thriller Wait Until Dark, Alexander Reid's Scots comedy The Lass wi' the Muckle Mou, and Peter Nichols' A Day in the Death of Joe Egg, with John Bett in the title role.
 Ron Coburn Promotions presented the Christmas pantomime Robinson Crusoe at the Brunton Theatre from 13 December 1979 to 5 January 1980.
 Ian Granville-Bell served as artistic director until 1986.

 Charles Nowosielski was appointed artistic director at the Brunton Theatre in 1986, bringing Richard Cherns with him as Musical Director/composer.
-Productions directed by Nowosielski include Sydney Goodsir Smith's The Wallace (1986), Donald Mackenzie's The Warld Traiveller (1986), Robert Bolt's A Man for All Seasons (1986), Netta B. Reid's A Shepherd Beguiled (1986), Howard Purdie's A Fine Romance (1987), Edward Stiven's Tamlane (1987), the Kander & Ebb musical Cabaret (1987), Jay Presson Allen's adaptation of The Prime of Miss Jean Brodie (1987), Stephen Macdonald's adaptation of The Jungle Book (1987 and 1989 tour), David Purves's The Knicht o the Riddils (1987), John Bett's Sleeping Beauty (1987-88), William Shakespeare's The Taming of the Shrew (1988), Edward Stiven's The Cauldron (1988), an Edinburgh International Festival production of James Bridie's Holy Isle, with Vivien Heilbron in the role of Margause, Queen of Orkney (1988), Robert Robertson's The Wizard of Oz (1988), Goodrich and Hackett'sThe Diary of Anne Frank (1988), The Bug Play (1988), Alexander Reid's The Warld's Wonder (1988), David Swan's Frankie MacStein: The Panto (1988-89), Anton Chekov's The Seagull (1989), Edward Stiven's Under the Passing Stars (1989), Hector MacMillan's The Rising (1989), Compton Mackenzie's Whisky Galore (1989), C.P.
-Taylor's Good (1989), Peter Hall and Adrian Mitchell's adaptation of Animal Farm (1989), David Swan's Ali MacBaba and the Tomb of Doom (1989), Daphne du Maurier's Rebecca (1990), Donald Campbell's The Fisher Boy and the Honest Lass (1990), George Bernard Shaw's Saint Joan, and an Edinburgh International Festival production of Robert S. Silver's The Bruce (1991).
+Their 1986/87 season included Joan Littlewood's Oh, What a Lovely War!, Sydney Goodsir Smith's The Wallace, Donald Mackenzie's The Warld Traiveller, Robert Bolt's A Man for All Seasons, Netta B. Reid's A Shepherd Beguiled, Howard Purdie's A Fine Romance, and Edward Stiven's Tamlane.
+The 1987/88 season included the Kander & Ebb musical Cabaret, Jay Presson Allen's adaptation of Muriel Spark's novel The Prime of Miss Jean Brodie, Edward Stiven's The Cauldron, David Purves's The Knicht o the Riddils, and John Bett's Sleeping Beauty.

+Other productions included Stephen Macdonald's adaptation of The Jungle Book (1987 and 1989 tour), William Shakespeare's The Taming of the Shrew (1988), an Edinburgh International Festival production of James Bridie's Holy Isle, with Vivien Heilbron in the role of Margause, Queen of Orkney (1988), Robert Robertson's The Wizard of Oz (1988), Goodrich and Hackett's The Diary of Anne Frank (1988), The Bug Play (1988), Alexander Reid's The Warld's Wonder (1988), David Swan's Frankie MacStein: The Panto (1988-89), Anton Chekov's The Seagull (1989), Edward Stiven's Under the Passing Stars (1989), Hector MacMillan's The Rising (1989), Compton Mackenzie's Whisky Galore (1989), C.P.
+Taylor's Good (1989), Peter Hall and Adrian Mitchell's adaptation of Animal Farm (1989), David Swan's Ali MacBaba and the Tomb of Doom (1989), Daphne du Maurier's Rebecca (1990), Donald Campbell's The Fisher Boy and the Honest Lass (1990), George Bernard Shaw's Saint Joan (1990), and an Edinburgh International Festival production of Robert S. Silver's The Bruce (1991).

 Sandy Neilson directed Simon Gray's comedy Stage Struck at the Brunton in February 1988.
 Jeffrey Daunton directed Agatha Christie's The Hollow in January and February 1989.
 On 23 March 1990, David Hayman directed Scottish People's Theatre production of Lynn Bains' Nae Problem at the Brunton.